M.K. 22: Name

 M.K. stands for "machane keva", Hebrew for "permanent [military] camp", while the words "Mem Qoph 22" might sound like "milkud 22", the Hebrew translation for the idiom catch-22.

 Themes

 The show's themes included, among others, the tensions between Haredi Jews and homosexuals, the media attention given to Ilan Ramon (prior to his death), the aliyah from Ethiopia, the West Bank barrier and the Split broadcast incident.
 The show also parodied several films, TV shows, politicians and celebrities.

 Animation

 According to Harel, the show's style of animation was influenced by South Park, although M.K.
 22 uses more 3D computer graphics and more complicated backgrounds.
 The show's characters and backgrounds are made to appear deliberately crude, though not as if they're made of cut-out pieces of paper.
-There is only one round shape in the entire series, one of the soldiers' helmet, whereas other naturally round shapes look quadrilateral or polygonal.
-The Sun for instance, is a plain yellow square in the sky.
+There is only one round shape in the entire series, one of the soldiers' helmets, whereas other naturally round shapes look quadrilateral or polygonal.
+The Sun, for instance, is a plain yellow square in the sky.